IBM/event-automation/_es_11.3/01-about/01-whats-new.md

 ## Release 11.3.2

+### IBM Support for the Amazon S3 sink connector

+IBM support is now available for the [Amazon S3 sink connector]({{ 'connectors/kc-sink-awss3/installation' | relative_url}}) for storing Apache Kafka messages to an Amazon Simple Storage Service (Amazon S3) bucket.

 ### IBM Support for the FilePulse connector

 IBM support is now available for the [FilePulse source connector]({{ 'connectors/kc-source-filepulse/installation' | relative_url}}) to parse, transform, and stream files into Kafka topics.